 - The border veterinarian makes a decision in the TRACES system.

-- Customs releases the lot
+- Customs releases the batch.

-Customs will not release a rejected lot
+Customs does not release rejected batches.

-a rejected lot at their own expense under the supervision of Customs.
+at their own expense under the supervision of Customs.